MonitorPC/AChat/README.md

 - **GET /messages**: Retrieve all messages.
 - **GET /messages/count**: Get the total message count.

+### Fitness Functions:

+The project includes fitness functions in the `fitness_functions.py` file to measure the quality of the application according to these criteria:

+- **Time Behavior:** Measures the latency of sending and retrieving messages, and retrieving the message count.
+- **Recoverability:** Checks if messages are persisted after a server restart.
+- **Maintainability:** Evaluates code complexity.

+**To run the fitness functions:**
+1. Ensure the server (`app.py`) is running.
+2. Execute the command `python fitness.py`.

 ### Notes:

 - The current implementation stores messages in memory, so they will be lost if the server restarts.
 For persistent storage, consider using a database.
 - This application is for demonstration purposes only and does not include user authentication or advanced security features.